-Connecticut's Federal Request for Flexibility from School/District Accountability in 2020-21In light of the cancellation of statewide assessments in 2019-20 and its impact on accountability calculations for the 2020-21 school year, the U.S. Department of Education is offering states the opportunity to request flexibility from school/district accountability for the 2020-21 school year.
-Therefore, Connecticut is seeking flexibility to decouple state assessment results from accountability determinations based on data from the 2020-21 school year.
+Connecticut's Federal Request for Flexibility from School/District Accountability in 2020-21In light of the cancellation of statewide assessments in 2019-20 and its impact on accountability calculations for the 2020-21 school year, the U.S. Department of Education (USED) offered states the opportunity to request flexibility from school/district accountability for the 2020-21 school year.
+Therefore, Connecticut sought flexibility to decouple state assessment results from accountability determinations based on data from the 2020-21 school year.

 Specifically, Connecticut requested federal approval to not issue summative ratings (i.e., the Accountability Index), not categorize schools into 1-5 categories, and not identify new Turnaround or Focus schools (category 4 and 5) in Fall 2021 based on data from the 2020-21 school year.
 USED originally required Connecticut's ESSA State Plan Addendum Template Submission.
 Subsequently, USED provided states with a simpler accountability template to request the same flexibilities.
 Connecticut’s template submission and USED’s approval are listed below.